theon/theon.github.com/content/articles/scala.md

 That's a bit harsh - I enjoy using dynamically typed languages, but generally speaking I tend to lean towards statically typed langauges because:

- * When using a library I know what to pass into functions.
-I don't have to play the guessing game (or wade through library code that should be encapsulated from me) if documentation is poor.
+ * When using a library, I know what to pass into functions.
+I don't have to play the guessing game (or wade through library code that really should be encapsulated away from me) when documentation is poor.
  * Intelligent code completion.
  * Compile time type checking.

-I know there are counter benefits to using dynamically typed languages and one of the things I love about dynamically typed languages is that they are generally much more succinct and allow knock things up really quick.
-With statically typed languages you can feel like you are getting bogged down in the with the vebose syntax - you have to specify types everywhere!
+I know there are counter benefits to using dynamically typed languages and one of the things I love about dynamically typed languages is that they are generally much more succinct and allow you knock things up in a fraction of the time of statically typed languages where you can feel like you are getting bogged down in the with the vebose syntax - you have to specify types everywhere!

 Scala strikes a nice balance in this regard.
 Declaring varibles is concise as you need not declare the type: